 There is 1 campground on Anacapa Island with 7 campsites.
 The campground is a 0.5-mile walk from the boat landing location.
 There are picnic tables, food storage boxes, and a pit toilet.
 There is no potable water available

 Santa Rosa Island

-Santa Rosa Island is the 2nd largest island within Channel Islands National Park.
-Santa Rosa is known for its beaches.
-Expect the weather to be more similar to Big Sur than SoCal, in other words, bring long pants & a windbreaker.
+Santa Rosa Island is the 2nd largest island within Channel Islands National Park and is known for its beautiful beaches.
+Expect the weather to be more similar to Big Sur than SoCal, so bring long pants, warm layers, and a windbreaker.

 Santa Rosa Island Ferry Information

 Travel time to Santa Rosa Island is 2.5 hours.
-Island Packers travels to Santa Rosa Island every month except for December, January & February and departures are limited throughout the week.
+Island Packers travels to Santa Rosa Island every month except for November, December, and January.
+Departures are limited throughout the week.

 Santa Rosa Island Camping

 There is 1 established campground on Santa Rosa Island with 15 campsites and backcountry camping options available between August 15th – December 31st.
 The campground is a 1.5-mile walk from the pier and is equipped with a wind shelter, picnic tables, food storage boxes, a toilet, and potable water.

 Primitive camping is 9+ miles from the ferry landing location.
 Learn more about backcountry camping on Santa Rosa Island here.